Laser Dentistry Groesbeck, TX

 Do gums grow back after laser gum contouring?

-No. Your gums will not grow back after dental laser treatment.
-You do not need to worry about your gummy smile coming back.
+No. Your gums will not grow back after dental laser treatment, so you do not need to worry about your gummy smile coming back.
 Dental lasers permanently contour the gums.

 What should I avoid after laser gum treatment?